 (Dogs, Cats and Ferrets)

-Dogs, Cats and Ferrets can all travel on the Pet Passport scheme.
+Dogs, Cats and Ferrets can all travel to the EU with an Animal Health Certificate.

-12 weeks for the rabies vaccination but you can’t travel until 3 weeks after the injection.
+The process begins at 12 weeks for the rabies vaccination, but you can’t travel until 3 weeks after the injection.
+Your Animal Health certificate can be issued within 10 days of travelling.

-The Passport is commonly used to travel freely within Europe.
+The Animal health Certificate is used to travel freely within Europe for 4 months from issue.
 For a full list of countries see DEFRA’s website PETS helpline on 0870 241 1710.

 Please be aware that some countries also carry extra restrictions so we would always advise contacting DEFRA to check up to date rules before you travel.

-Make an appointment at the practice and we will run through the current requirements then issue your passport
+They can only be issued for non commercial travel.
+Make an appointment at the practice and we will run through the current requirements:

-24-120hrs before re-entering the UK, whilst abroad, your pet (DOGS ONLY) must be treated for tapeworms by a vet and have his/her passport stamped.
+24-120hrs before re-entering the UK, whilst abroad, your pet (DOGS ONLY) must be treated for tapeworms by a vet and have his/her Animal Health Certificate stamped.

 Leishmaniasis is an infectious disease transmitted by sand-flies.
 Sand-flies are blood sucking insects mainly found in Mediterranean coastal areas.
 Disease is spread when the flies bite in order to feed.
 Symptoms include skin infections, weight loss, liver and kidney disease and possibly death.
 Symptoms can develop up-to six years following a trip abroad.